 The bill amends the Revised School Code to enhance the accreditation requirements for school districts in Michigan.
-It stipulates that if a school district desires full accreditation, it must provide a core academic curriculum that complies with specific state standards.
+It stipulates that if a school district desires accreditation for all its schools, it must provide a core academic curriculum that complies with specific state standards.
 The bill emphasizes that the curriculum must focus solely on academic and cognitive instruction, excluding non-essential attitudes, beliefs, or value systems.
-Additionally, it mandates that the state board develop and periodically update model core academic curriculum content standards, which must include specific learning objectives in various subjects, including history, reading, and writing, with a particular focus on the science of reading for grades K to 6.
+Additionally, it mandates that the state board develop and periodically update model core academic curriculum content standards, which must include specific learning objectives in various subjects, including history, with a focus on genocide education, and reading and writing standards based on the science of reading.

 Statutes affected: Substitute (H-1): 380.1278